ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 Log-Structured Merge-Tree (LSM-Tree) uses a similar concept to the Hash Index, but rather using an in-memory balanced tree (eg. AVL, Red-Black) to keep records sorted.
 Writes are very fast as it is an append-only operations, while for reads it first checks the *memory table*, then the most recent file segment, then the next-older, and so on.
 If the database crashes, then the most recent writes are lost, to avoid that, every write is immediately appended to secondary disk log file.

 LSM-Trees provides a segment merging mechanism that is simple and efficient, it no longer need to keep and index for all keys in memory (thanks to sorting), and it is possible to group and compress records before writing to disk.
-However it can be very slow when looking for keys that does not exist (A *bloom filter* might help with that).
+However it can be very slow when looking for keys that doesn't exist (A *bloom filter* might help with that).

 B-Tree index is the most widely used indexing structure.
 It's the standard index for almost all relational databases.
 It breaks the database down into fixed-size pages (4 KB in size) which is the same size as the disk's page.